Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 A column can be selected to a mapping only once, so when an excel column is selected for a specific mapping it automatically becomes no longer available on the drop down menus for other mappings.
 There is only one exception to this rule: the unit column for the measurement can also be mapped as the unit column for the corresponding error.

 The user can also select one or more group by mappings.
-Those mappings are used to break down a single data sheet to multiple datasets according to the distinct values of the calumn mapped in the group by.
+Those mappings are used to break down a single data sheet to multiple datasets according to the distinct values of the column mapped in the group by.

 ## Selection of units